Slack vs Microsoft Teams in 2026: An Honest Comparison

 Can I migrate from Slack to Teams (or vice versa)?

 You can export Slack workspace data (JSON format) and Teams supports data import, but the migration is messy.
-Message history transfers, but channels, integrations, custom bots, and workflow automations need to be rebuilt from scratch.
-Most organizations run both in parallel for 2-3 months during transition.
-Budget at least a month of overlap.
+Message history transfers, but channels, integrations, custom bots, and workflow automations need rebuilding from scratch.
+Budget at least 2-3 months of overlap for a team of any size.

 Which is better for a company under 20 people?

 Slack Pro ($7.25/user annual) if chat, integrations, and developer tools matter most.
-Microsoft 365 Business Basic ($6/user) if you need Office apps, video meetings, and 1TB storage.
-The $1.25/user difference is less important than which ecosystem your existing tools live in.
+Microsoft 365 Business Basic ($6/user, rising to $7 in July 2026) if you need Office apps, video meetings, and 1TB storage.
+The price difference is small -- focus on which ecosystem your existing tools live in.

 What about the market share gap?

-Teams' 320 million vs Slack's 42 million users is mostly a distribution story — Teams comes free with Microsoft 365.
+Teams' 320 million vs Slack's 42 million users is mostly a distribution story -- Teams comes free with Microsoft 365.
 In tech and startup communities, Slack remains dominant.
 Market share doesn't determine which tool is better for your specific team.
+What matters is whether your daily work revolves around Microsoft Office or a broader set of SaaS tools.

 Compare Slack and Teams with other collaboration tools on Toolradar.
-Explore our team communication category for more options.
+Explore our team communication category for more options, or read our guide to collaboration tools for a deeper breakdown.

 Related Articles